bollasap/belief-propagation-for-stereo-matching-byrow2/README.md

 # Belief Propagation for Stereo Matching (ByRow2)

 > **Repository Moved**
-> This project has moved to [Loopy Belief Propagation for Stereo Matching](https://github.com/aposb/loopy-belief-propagation-for-stereo-matching).
+> This project has been merged into [Loopy Belief Propagation for Stereo Matching](https://github.com/aposb/loopy-belief-propagation-for-stereo-matching).
 > The new repository contains the latest code, documentation, and updates.

 A C++ implementation of Loopy Belief Propagation for stereo matching.
 It uses the "min-sum" variation of the algorithm and the "ByRow2" message update schedule.